 Local authorities set their rates annually, and these are mainly shown in the September quarter CPI.
-This quarter's movement reflects 91 percent of the sample weight, with the remainder expected in the December 2015 quarter CPI.
+The September 2015 quarter's movement reflected 91 percent of the sample weight, with the remainder in the latest quarter's CPI.
 Price movements on about 92 percent of the sample weight were included in the September 2014 quarter and 82 percent in the September 2013 quarter.